wwu-mentors/ReactSpace-Workshop/README.md

 Lets take a second and thing about what is going on.

-React is rendering App to the page using App's rendering method.
+React is rendering `App` to the page using `App`'s rendering method.
-App is rendering TopBar to the page using TopBar's rendering method.
+`App` is rendering `TopBar` to the page using `TopBar`'s rendering method.

 This is the core of how React app are each Component will render on the page, and optionally call other components to be rendered to the page.
 This creates a component tree.
 The App Component is the Root of this tree.

+TODO put image here of component tree

-Try playing around with this by adding more Topbars to the page.
+Try playing around with this by adding antoher `Topbar` to the page.

 # Part 2 Building Components

 Our goal in this workshop is create a social media website.
 Every social media site needs a way to create a post.
 So lets build a React component that can create a post.

-Scroll to the bottom of App.js and create a class called "CreatePost" that extends React.Component.
+Scroll to the bottom of App.js and create a class called `CreatePost` that extends `React.Component`.

-The component will need a render method, so go ahead and that to.
+The component will need a `render` method, so go ahead and that to.

 ```javascript
 class CreatePost extends React.Component {